TULiberalArts/Neuroscience/pages/undergradaute.md

 Your poster should be approximately 36″ x 54″.
 Avoid reflective, plastic-coated paper.

 **Title**
 - Prepare a banner for the top of the poster indicating the abstract title, author(s), affiliation(s), and the session number.
-Use lettering at least one-inch high.Illustrations
+Use lettering at least one-inch high.

+**Illustrations**
 - Design figures for viewing from a distance and use clear, visible graphics and large type.
 Colors are effective if used sparingly; use dark colors on white or pale backgrounds and light colors on dark backgrounds.
 Figures should illustrate no more than one or two major points.
-- simple figures are unnecessary.
+- Simple figures are unnecessary.
 Make clear main points, but include detail for the aficionado.
 Indicate illustration sequences with numbers or letters at least one inch high.
 (Omit “Fig.” or “Figure” – this is unnecessary and occupies excess space).

 **Text**

-Each figure or table should have a heading of one or two lines in very large type stating the “take-home” message.
+- Each figure or table should have a heading of one or two lines in very large type stating the “take-home” message.
 Provide additional essential information below in a legend set in 16 point or larger type

 **Content**
 - Minimize narrative.
 - Integrate text that would normally appear in the body (Results and Discussion) of a manuscript in figure legends.
 Concisely describe not only the content of the figure, but also the derived conclusions.
 - Place brief details of methodology at the end of each legend.